akvorado/akvorado/docs/configuration.md

 ## SNMP

 Flows only include interface indexes.
-To associate them with an interface name and description, SNMP is used to poll the sampler sending each flows.
-A cache is maintained to avoid polling continuously the samplers.
+To associate them with an interface name and description, SNMP is used to poll the exporter sending each flows.
+A cache is maintained to avoid polling continuously the exporters.
 The following keys are accepted:

 - `cache-duration` tells how much time to keep data in the cache
 - `cache-refresh` tells how much time to wait before updating an entry